 Consider the implications of different types of employee classification, and realize what seems like a good idea for a summer job might not be as attractive come tax time.

-There are some special cases for teenagers doing certain jobs.
+Taxes for minors have some special cases – related only to teenagers doing certain jobs.

 Household employees under the age of 18 don’t have to worry about payroll or self-employment taxes, unless they are in the trade or business of that job.
 This means that there are exceptions for jobs that include mowing lawns and babysitting.
 Those under 18 can also get a self-employment tax exemption if they deliver newspapers.

-It’s also worth noting that you can hire your teen for work in your sole proprietor family business, and you don’t have to worry about payroll taxes.
+It’s also worth noting that you can hire your child under the age of 18 for work in your sole proprietor family business, and you don’t have to worry about payroll taxes.
 But, once again, you need to be careful.
 Even in the family business, once you pay your teenager enough to hit the standard deduction for filing, everything changes and withholdings become important.

 The Kiddie Tax

 Many parents like to teach their children the importance of investing.
 However, unearned income for teenagers is subject to different rules than earned income — just like it is for adults.
-If your teen’s investment income reaches a certain level ($950 for tax year 2012), he or she has to file a tax return and report.
+If your teen’s investment income reaches a certain level ($1,100), he or she has to file a tax return and report.

-Finally, even if you are covered with regard to federal taxes, it’s important to remember that each state has its own income tax rules and requirements.
-Don’t forget to look into your individual state tax law, and make sure that your teen is in full compliance.
+Finally, even if you or your teen is covered with regard to federal taxes, it’s important to remember that each state has its own income tax rules and requirements.
+Don’t forget to look into your state’s individual tax law, and make sure that your teens taxes are taken care of on all levels.